alexindevs/pearhub-backend/README.md

 ## 👩🏾‍💻 Author

-Built by [@alexindevs](https://github.com/alexindevs) — for the Pearmonie technical assessment, but also as a real, shippable product engine.
+Built by [@alexindevs](https://github.com/alexindevs) for the Pearmonie technical assessment, but also as a real, shippable product engine.

 ---

 ## 📝 License

-MIT — Use it, fork it, build on it 🍐
+MIT: Use it, fork it, build on it 🍐